 Discounts and waivers

-Our referees will receive a 50% discount on anything submitted within the ensuing 12 months.
+F1000Research referees: 50% discount on any article submitted within the ensuing 12 months.